tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MongoDB/产品简介/应用场景_intl_en.md

 As a versatile database with great stability, performance, and scalability, TencentDB for MongoDB can satisfy the needs in most "No-Schema" scenarios.
 Its typical use cases include:

 ## Game Application
 TencentDB for MongoDB is especially suitable as game backend databases to meet the ever-changing requirements of game applications.
-Its No-Schema mode eliminates your pain of changing the table structures and stores players' information, gears, and points in the form of embedded documents, making query and update much easier.
+Its No-Schema mode eliminates your pain of changing the collection structures and stores players' information, gears, and points in the form of embedded documents, making query and update much easier.

 ## Mobile Application
 TencentDB for MongoDB supports two-dimensional spatial indexing, which makes it easy to query geolocation relationships, retrieve users' geographic data, and sustain LBS-enabled mobile applications.
 In addition, its dynamic storage mode is also very ideal for storing heterogeneous data of multiple systems to better meet the needs of mobile applications.